 Proof of Service of Summons (FL-115):

-This is the document that you will file after the Petition, Summons and UCCJEA has been served.
-It tells the Court that the action has been served and determines when the 6 month and 1 day time clock starts.
+This is the document that you will file after the Petition, Summons, and UCCJEA have been served.
+It tells the Court that the action has been served and determines when the 6 month and 1-day time clock starts.
 Download Proof of Service of Summons now.

 Proof of Personal Service | Proof of Service by Mail

 (FL-330 and FL-335)